 Programmable Hydrogels for the On-demand Delivery of Protein Drugs

 To develop on-demand protein release systems to overcome the challenges such as high toxicity and low therapeutic efficacy.
-We are developing biomemtic protein releasing materials using nucleic acid aptamers and hydrogels.
+We are developing biomemtic protein releasing materials using nucleic acid aptamers and hydrogels for regeneration of skin, heart and bone.

 Programmable Tissue-like Materials for Regenerative Medicine and Tissue Engineering

 To develop biomimetic materials that can "listen to" and "talk with" cells growing inside and outside of the biomaterials.
-We apply diverse molecular recognition principles as a tool and incorporate multiple components (e.g., nucleic acid aptamers) into the hydrogel, thereby "engineering" a single complex unit to mimic multiple functions of human tissues.
+We apply diverse molecular recognition principles as a tool and incorporate multiple components (e.g., nucleic acid aptamers) into the hydrogel, thereby "engineering" a single complex unit to mimic multiple functions of human tissues such as the pancreas for treatment of diabetes.

 Programmable Hydrogels for Attracting, Catching and Killing Circulating Tumor Cells and Microorganisms